And so remember during the presidential election in 2004, well, Michael Moore was by far the biggest noise with his Fahrenheit 9-11.

 Yes.

-He said the Navy has a very good educational program, and I said, Well, did you check out what you can do?
+And I said, well, did you check out what you can do?

-And he said, Mom, I'll I'll get good things from the Navy, but that's not why I'm going.
+And he said, Mom, I'll get good things from the Navy, but that's not why I'm going.

 I'm going to protect my country and my family.

-You there wasn't a choice.
+There wasn't a choice.

-Now these young men and women are totally no pressure, no pushing, nothing.
+Now, these young men and women are totally no pressure, no pushing, nothing.

-Um I I just love the patriotism that's coming from these stories.
+I just love the patriotism that's coming from these stories.

-So he's gonna give that a try.
+So he's going to give that a try.

 So wish him luck.